by Celeste Lipford and Terry Lipford - last updated on 10/7/2025

 The chateaux is one of the most enchanting examples of French Renaissance architecture.
 Its history is tied to both the political and cultural transformations of France from the Middle Ages to the modern era.

 The original site of Azay-le-Rideau dates back to the 12th century when it was a medieval fortress built to defend the road between Tours and Chinon.
-During the Hundred Years’ War, the castle was burned in 1418 by Charles VII’s forces in retaliation for its occupation by Burgundian soldiers opposing the king.
+In 1418, during the Hundred Years' War, the fortress was held by Burgundian troops, enemies of the future King Charles VII.
+After his army stormed the castle, the Dauphin ordered the execution of the 350 soldiers inside and had the castle burned to the ground.
+For centuries afterward, the village was known as Azay-le-Brûlé, or "Azay the Burned".

 In 1518, the ruins of the medieval fortress were acquired by Gilles Berthelot, a wealthy financier and Treasurer-General under King Francis I. Berthelot demolished the old fortress and began constructing the château as we see it today, blending Renaissance design elements with medieval defensive features.
 His ambition was to create a residence reflecting the ideals of the French Renaissance, inspired by Italian influences.